Case Study in Flawed Dating of Exodus

 Further, this development of Aton (nee: Ra) was designed to counter and compete with, not conform to, Israel's God: precisely because Atun is only One.
 For Israel's God is Three, not One: Father, Son, Spirit.
 So Akhenaton is shrewd to newly claim monotheism, thus marginalizing both the Egyptian priesthoods and remembrance of Israel's Godhead.
 Akhenaton's attempt backfired, and would be repudiated (priesthoods like their power); but so long as he was alive, he had some success.

-Bible is Tri-Theistic, not monotheistic, and in OT it's constantly shown by wordplay in the original languages which doesn't translate well in English.
+Bible is Tri-Theistic, not monotheistic, and in Old Testament it's constantly shown by wordplay in the original languages which doesn't translate well in English.
 Spirit was the cloud and the pillar, Isaiah 63:11.
 Father is in the Ab wordplay, and Son is the Firstborn.
-Isa63 is a panoramic summary of how Trinity protected Israel from her birth to the Millenium.
+Isaiah 63 is a panoramic summary of how Trinity protected Israel from her birth to the Millenium.
 It was written later than the Exodus, of course; but it refers back to the Exodus, depicting how the Trinity delivered Israel at that time.
 Wordplay showing Trinity is not visible in English, because Isaiah uses sound juxtaposition and specialized words to denote Trinity.
 So you'll have to look at the Hebrew.
-In Isa63, verses 1-9 show Son @2nd Advent; 9-10 show all Three working together in concert; 11-14, is Spirit; 15-19, is Father.
+In Isaiah 63, verses 1-9 show Son @2nd Advent; 9-10 show all Three working together in concert; 11-14, is Spirit; 15-19, is Father.
 Purpose is to show how They Choose to Work in Concert, rather than Alone, precisely because they are Independently Co-Equal, Identical in Infinite Essence.

 Look how obvious the proof that Bible's not monotheistic: Father Son and Spirit are Three Separate Persons.
 So "monotheism" is really the wrong description for the Biblical God, and always has been: it's a bad term some invented to assert the Genuine Truth that They are of Co-Identical, Infinite Nature/Attributes.
 Not polytheism, since in polytheism the gods are not equal in nature/essence.
 So neither polytheistic nor monotheistic, but Trinity, is the Real nature of Each "God".
 So they are truly "One", alright: but "one" in either the Hebrew or Greek inspired texts more often first means "united", with stress on the voluntary nature; means "unique", i.e., One Son, One Father, One Spirit, hence is not restricted to one person of the Same Identical Essence; means "same as", "first".
 Yeah, Same Essence, Each One Wholly God.
 That's not "only one God" (which is a mistranslation, anyway).
 Look up all the "one" verses in the original language texts and ponder the "one" wordplay, see for yourself.
 Sometimes it really helps to do one's homework in The Bible.
 Amazing, how huffy people get when you try to show 2Cor13:14 as Three Identical, Co-Equal, Same-Essence Gods: the THREE Greek articles deftly state all that.